 The effects of LSD are unpredictable and depend on the amount taken; the person's personality, mood, and expectation; and the situation in which the drug is used.
 Effects are usually felt within 30 to 40 minutes after taking the drug.
-The LSD experience is called a trip and can last up to 12 hours.
+The LSD experience is often called a "trip" and can last up to 12 hours.

 Serious psychiatric conditions can develop after even one use of LSD.
 The cause of these effects is not known.
 The effects include: